Witiko/jBus/docs/api.md

 ## Method `JBus.Scope` ##

-The `JBus.Scope` method acts as either a parameterless constructor of an anonymous scope, when invoked using the `new` keyword, or as a getter of the default scope, when invoked as a function.
+The `JBus.Scope` method acts as either a parameterless constructor of an anonymous private scope, when invoked using the `new` keyword, or as a getter of the default public scope, when invoked as a function:

+    var privateScope = new JBus.Scope,
+        publicScope = JBus.Scope();

 ## Object `JBus.Node` ##